8 Important Qualifications to Become President of the United States of America

-This hub seeks to facilitate a conversation.
-The minimum qualifications to become president of the United States of America are outlined in Article II of the U.S. Constitution.
-Those minimum qualifications include being:
+This article seeks to facilitate a conversation.
+The minimum requirements for becoming the president of the United States of America are outlined in Article II of the United States Constitution.
+Those minimum qualifications include:

 How important is proven character?

 The American presidency is a political office.
 The man or woman who commands from the Oval Office must be able to negotiate with other politicians in the Senate and House of Representatives, as well as foreign dignitaries and leaders.
 This person will be the leader of the free world and must be able to walk the tightrope between conviction and compromise.
 More than that, he or she must be able to work the room (or the telephone) to advance America's interests.
 How much previous political experience do you think a candidate should have to successfully carry out these responsibilities?

 What kind of political experience should a presidential candidate have?

 Q: How old do you have to be to run for president?